silence-laboratories/g20-submission/SETUP.md

 # Quick Setup Guide

 This is a condensed setup guide.

-For detailed instructions, see [README.md](README.md).
+For an overview, see [README.md](README.md).

 **Setup Time:** ~10 minutes (excluding Google OAuth setup)